mablack/cordova-diagnostic-plugin/README.md

 ## Important notes

+### Minimum supported versions
+- Cordova CLI: `cordova@9.0.0`
+- Android platform: `cordova-android@9.0.0`
+    - Android version: Android 5.1 (API 22)
+- iOS platform: `cordova-ios@5.0.0`
+    - iOS 10.0

+Note: If you need to support older OS versions, please use an older version of this plugin.

 ### Native environment required

 Note that this plugin is intended for use in a **native** mobile environment.